dobromir-hristov/vuecommunity/docs/guide/learning/official-documentation.md

 The best way to learn from the guide is by following the [Essentials](https://vuejs.org/v2/guide) section chapter by chapter.
 Then you can continue with [Components In-Depth](https://vuejs.org/v2/guide/components-registration.html).

-If you need more details on specific features, use the robust search system or browse the [API page](https://vuejs.org/v2/api/) of the guide.
+If you need more details on specific features, use the robust search system or browse the [API documentation](https://vuejs.org/v2/api/).

 ### Single File Components